stennety/mywebsite/_posts/2021-10-22-what-does-quality-mean-to-me.md

 OK, so now I've defined what quality means to me.
 But, is this useful?

 I feel that this short definition hides a huge amount of detail, of course it does, it's only a single Tweet.
-It also assumes you already have a really clear idea what I mean by Goodness, Usefulness and Correctness, and if you have consumed anything from Dan Ashby in the last year or two, you probably have this context, some links below if you don't.
+It also assumes you already have a really clear idea what I mean by Goodness, Usefulness and Correctness, and if you have consumed anything from Dan Ashby, you probably have this context, if not go and read [Dan Ashby's Adapting Crosby’s 4 absolutes of quality into a software context](https://danashby.co.uk/2019/09/30/adapting-crosbys-4-absolutes-of-quality-into-a-software-context/).

 What I'm missing, still, is a way to strike a balance on how to measure and describe the current quality of a product, and report on that usefully.
 On one side, there is the huge amount of valuable and highly contextual detail you can gain from detailed testing notes and detailed reports.
 On the other, the "gut feel" RAG rating, or star rating.